John Dinkeloo

-John Gerard Dinkeloo was an American architect who was active during the 20th century.
+John Gerard Dinkeloo (February 28, 1918 – June 15, 1981) was an American architect who was active during the 20th century.
 He was a principal in the architectural firm Roche-Dinkeloo.
-A quiet and unassuming man, Dinkeloo chose to step away from the limelight along with his equally modest partner Kevin Roche, though both had designed some of the most iconic buildings in the world.

 Biography

 Early years

 Dinkeloo was born in Holland, Michigan, to William Dinkeloo and Bessie (nee) Brouwer in 1918.

 University and early career

 Dinkeloo went to Hope College in his hometown, then finished his education at the University of Michigan in 1942, received a Bachelor in Architectural Engineering.

 World War II

-After graduating, Dinkeloo joined the United States Navy and entered WWII, where he commissioned as a lieutenant and served in the Naval Construction Battalion otherwise known as the Seebees.
+After graduating, Dinkeloo joined the United States Navy and entered WWII, where he commissioned as a lieutenant and served in the Naval Construction Battalion otherwise known as the Seabees.

 Post-World War II

 Dinkeloo joined Skidmore, Owings & Merrill in Chicago, first as a designer and later as Chief of Production.

 Eero Saarinen & Associates, Michigan

 In 1950, Dinkeloo left Skidmore, Owens, & Merrill and returned to his home state where he joined Eero Saarinen and Associates in Bloomfield Hills, Michigan.
 Saarinen quickly saw the potential in Dinkeloo, and was named partner in 1956.
 While with the Saarinen firm, Dinkeloo was involved with the TWA Terminal at Kennedy (Idlewild) Airport, the Dulles Airport Main Terminal, the St. Louis Gateway Arch, and both Morse College and Ezra Stiles College at Yale University.